xyproto/echoperm/README.md

 Middleware for [echo](https://github.com/labstack/echo) for handling users and permissions.
 Requires a Redis server.

 * Look into [permissionbolt](https://github.com/xyproto/permissionbolt) for an alternative that stores the information in a database file instead.
+* Look into [permissions2](https://github.com/xyproto/permissions2) for more configuration options.

 ### Usage